 Here at Urban Cooling, we understand the importance of staying safe during these difficult times.
 Following government guidelines for businesses to close their work premises and for all employees to work from home, we have put together some tips to maintain your morale and wellbeing.

-Get Ready For Your Day
+Get Ready for The Day

 Get showered and dressed as if you would be going into work.
 This sounds unusual but helps put to you in the right mindset to be positive and productive with your day.
 You will also feel much more refreshed than if you’ve simply rolled out of bed and started work in your loungewear.

-Find a Comfortable Temperature
+Find A Comfortable Temperature

 As the weather improves with rays of sunshine and the rises in temperature, you may be realising that your home gets much hotter than you anticipated.
 If you are working in a room with limited window access or glaring sun, there can be issues of overheating.

 If you are able to open a window and avoid sound pollution, this is a great step in the right direction.
 However, understandably many people might not have this luxury and may need to rely on air conditioning systems to regulate the temperature in their apartments or houses.
 A huge additional benefit of air conditioning is that it is proven to increase productivity, which may be exactly what you need as we step into a new way of working.